RektInPieces/atypicalbloglive/content/posts/Silenda1.md

 ## So how are you planning to make it?
+Initially, I was trying to use the Oasis Labs game development kit (which has data anonymized), but found it quite difficult to use due to a relative lack of documentation and integration with other games.
+Given time, I am assuming that the game kit will improve, but it probably isn't going to be fully featured in the scope of this project.
+Thus, I decided to pivot off of using Rust and React, which are both very problematic to use anyways.

-I've wanted to do another project in Kotlin for a while, especially for fun.
-However, I haven't had much of a chance to do so unfortunately, and have just used it for other work.
+For a while, I've been wanting to start another project in Kotlin.
+However, I haven't had much of a chance to do so, and have just used it for work instead of a personal project or two.

-As such, it'd be interesting to implement this in Kotlin, which also has an amazing collections library and is built on the JVM.
-However, there will probably be some issues with building a decent GUI.
-Not sure what to use for that yet, but will update on it.
+As such, it'd be interesting to implement this in Kotlin, which  has an amazing collections library and is built on the JVM.
+As with most JVM languages, there will probably be some issues with building a decent GUI as JavaFX doesn't look superb, but is probably the best option out there.
+I have looked into TornadoFX for Kotlin, but I am not sure about what library I should use for that yet and will update later.

-It is likely also going to be a Webapp that can run on Android, as an App or on a website for the final product.
-I don't know about IPhones, but if anyone has experience in that, feel free to point me to anything useful that I can learn.
+It is likely also going to be a webapp that can run on Android, as an app, and on a website for the final product.
+The cross-platform functionality is something I hope to accomplish for the sole reason of allowing people to play this game remotely without much trouble.
+I don't know about development for Apple products, but if anyone has experience in that, feel free to point me to anything useful that I can learn.

-It will probably also be open source so that anyone could help contribute and roast me if I make any errors.
+It will  also be open source so that anyone could help contribute if they so please and comment if I make any errors.
 I have started to plan it out in a document that I will keep internally for now and will push out some blog posts explaining my rationale, etc. as I go through it.

 ## What will be some features?